Indians pitcher Aaron Civale is Saturday’s Box-Toppers Player of the Day in his Major League debut.

 Hader earns 1.7 Box-Toppers points for being NL Player of the Day, giving him 13.7 for the season, maintaining his rank of second place among all players, now just 0.1 point behind overall leader Astros pitcher Justin Verlander (13.8).
 Hader increases his lead among NL pitchers, ahead of second-place Hyun-Jin Ryu of the Dodgers (10.7).

-Best seasons by closersJosh Hader of the Brewers already has the sixth-most Box-Toppers points by a closing pitcher in any single season since tracking of closers began in 1998.
-Here are the closing pitchers with the most Box-Toppers points in a single season, led by Eric Gagne of the Dodgers, who earned 19.0 points in 2003.
+Best seasons by closersJosh Hader of the Brewers is tied for the eighth-most Box-Toppers points by a closing pitcher in any single season since tracking of closers began in 1998.
+Here are the closing pitchers with the most Box-Toppers points in a single season, led by Eric Gagne of the Dodgers, who earned 19.7 points in 2004.

-Though it is less than halfway through the season, Hader’s 13.7 points in 2019 already ranks as the sixth-most in a single season for any closing pitcher in a complete season since Box-Toppers tracking of closers began in 1998.
-No closing pitcher has had more points in a complete single season since Craig Kimbrel of the Braves had 15.0 points in 2012.
-The record for most points in a single season for a closer since 1998 is 19.0 by Eric Gagne of the Dodgers in 2003.
+Though it is less than halfway through the season, Hader’s 13.7 points in 2019 already is tied for the eighth-most in a single season for any closing pitcher in a complete season since Box-Toppers tracking of closers began in 1998.
+The record for most points in a single season for a closer since 1998 is 19.7 by Eric Gagne of the Dodgers in 2004.
 Hader is on pace to earn 29.0 points in 2019, which would not only shatter the record for closing pitchers, but would rank ninth among the highest single-season total for any player since overall player tracking began in 1995.
+[This paragraph was revised Monday, August 26, 2019, to correct errors.
+See Best seasons by closers chart for details.]

 Hader has earned Player of the Game honors 13 times this season, most of any player.
 This is the first time he has earned Box-Toppers bonus points by being top overall player or top player or batter in his league for the day.